 A failure by the Agent and/or the Security Agent to perform their duties and obligations properly or at all may adversely affect the enforcement of the rights of the Noteholders.
-Funds collected by the Agent as the representative of the Noteholders and by the Security Agent as the representative of the Secured Parties (as defined in the Terms and Conditions) must be held separately from the funds of the Agent and the Security Agent, respectively, and be treated as escrow funds to ensure that in the event of the Agent's and the Security Agent's, as applicable, bankruptcy, such funds can be separated for the benefit of the Noteholders and the Secured Parties, as applicable.
-In the event the Agent or the Security Agent would fail to separate the funds in an appropriate manner, the funds could be included in the Agent's or the Security Agent's, as applicable, bankruptcy estate.
+Funds collected by the Agent as the representative of the Noteholders and by the Security Agent as the representative of the Secured Parties (as defined in the Terms and Conditions) must be held separately from the funds of the Agent and the Security Agent, respectively, and be treated as escored funds to ensure that in the event of the Agent's and the Security Agent's, as applicable, bankruptcy, such funds can be separated for the benefit of the Noteholders and the Secured Parties, as applicable.
+In the event the Agent or the Security Agent's, as applicable in the Agent's or the Security Agent's, as applicable, bankruptcy estate.

 The Agent may be replaced by a successor Agent in accordance with the Terms and Conditions upon the resignation or removal of the original Agent.
 Generally, the successor Agent has the same rights and obligations as the retired Agent.
 It may be difficult to find a successor Agent on commercially acceptable terms or at all.
 Further, it cannot be excluded that the successor Agent would not breach its obligations under the above documents or that insolvency proceedings would not be initiated against it.
 The Security Agent may resign and a successor Security Agent may be appointed under the Intercreditor Agreement.
 Generally, the successor Security Agent has the same rights and obligations as the retired Security Agent.
 It may be difficult to find a successor Security Agent on commercially acceptable terms or at all.
-Further, it cannot be excluded that the successor Security Agent on commercially acceptable terms or at all.
-Further, it cannot be excluded that the successor Security Agent on commercially acceptable terms or at all.
-Further, it cannot be excluded that the successor Security Agent on commercially acceptable terms or at all.
 Further, it cannot be excluded that the successor Security Agent would not breach its obligations under the above documents or that insolvency proceedings would not be initiated against it.

 Pursuant to the Terms and Conditions, the Noteholders will have no direct right of action against the Issuer or the Group (except in the limited circumstances provided in the Terms and Conditions), and any action must be taken through the Agent.
-As a result, any action against the Issuer or the Group must be taken by the Agent who will act on the instructions of the Noteholders, as a Group as set forth in the Terms and Conditions, not Noteholders on individual basis.
+As a result, any action against the Issuer or the Group must be taken by the Agent who will act on the instructions of the Noteholders, as a group as set forth in the Terms and Conditions, not Noteholders on individual basis.